alexandrejulien/yarp-reverse-proxy/README.md

 <br />

 YARP offers :
-- HTTP/2 end to end
+- HTTP/2 end to end and gPRC capabilties
+- Websockets
+- HttpSys delegation (integration with Http.Sys and IIS)
-- HTTP/3 will come with .NET 7 (non stable in .NET 6)
+- HTTP/3 will come with .NET 7 (only preview in .NET 6)
 - Loadbalancing
 - A/B Switches
+- Health Checks
+- Transformations
+- TLS customizations
+- Middlewares
 - Logging
 - Tracing with OpenTelemetry